meolar/supertux-wiki/Badguys-World-2.md

 ![](img/badguy/icons/snail.gif)

-The Snail behaves similar to the Iceblock while falling at normal speed.
+The Snail behaves similar to the Iceblock.
 When buttjumped upon the snail will flips over.
 When flipped over, further jumps on it will kick it around, hurting everything in its way and can die after being squished again for a number of times.
 Snails can also be carried and thrown at other badguys.